evkx/evkx.github.io/content/models/li_auto/mega/MEGA/_index.md

 ## Exterior

-You can choose between 3 different paint colors when ordering this model.
+You can choose between 4 different paint colors when ordering this model.
-Additionally, you can choose between 2 wheels with sizes from 19 to 20 inches.

 The car has two [regular doors](../../../../technology/doors/) in the first row, [sliding doors](../../../../technology/doors/) in the second row and a tailgate.
 Powered doors are a standard function for the side doors.